sgraden/vpc/cli-compute-reference.md

 # VPC Beta Compute CLI reference

 This document serves as a reference for the CLI commands related to Compute functionality in the IBM Cloud VPC Beta release.
-Similar commands are available through the [RIAS API](apis.html).
+Similar commands to execute these functions also are available as [API commands](apis.html).

 ## Server Profile CLI commands